zendamacf/popcorn/README.md

 popcorn.on(eventName, callbackFunction);
 ```

-The callback function will receive an event object with the `details` property populated with relevant data.
+The callback function will receive an event object with the `detail` property populated with relevant data.

 There are 3 types of events available: